matomo-org/matomo-sdk-ios/README.md

 _Version 2.0 is a complete rewrite of the PiwikTracker, now based on AFNetworking and supporting CocoaPods.
 The interface is not backwards compatible, however it should be a relative small task to migrate existing apps._

-The PiwikTracker is an Objective-C framework for sending analytics to a Piwik server.
+The PiwikTracker is an Objective-C framework (iOS and OSX) for sending analytics to a Piwik server.

 Piwik server is downloadable, Free/Libre (GPLv3 licensed) real time web analytics software, [http://piwik.org](http://piwik.org).
 This framework implements the Piwik tracking REST API [http://piwik.org/docs/tracking-api/reference.](http://piwik.org/docs/tracking-api/reference/)